Using Gerbil with Nix

 nix-shell '<nixpkgs>', etc. You may abstract this usage in shell (or gerbil) functions as appropriate.
 You can install it with

-The recipe was tested on Linux on i686 and x86_64.
-It should just work on macOS, on other Linux architectures, and maybe even on Windows, though it may or may not require further hacking in some cases.
+The recipe is being developed on Linux amd64.
+It is occasionally tested on Linux i686 and on macOS.
+It should work on all platforms supported by Nix, but might require tweaks on new or rare platforms.
 Please report successes and failures to us.
-Note that static linking of Gerbil programs is not currently well supported in Nix; fixing that will require updating the recipes for relevant libraries.
+Note that static linking of Gerbil programs is not currently well supported in Nix; fixing that will require updating the recipes for relevant libraries; at the same time, Nix makes static linking not necessary.